UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/transfers/overview/index.md

 - [x] **Limit file copy sessions**

 	You share bandwidth with others.
-Two or three scp sessions are probably ok; > 10 is not.
+Two or three SCP sessions are probably ok; $>$10 is not.

 - [x] **Consolidate files**